--- This script implements a simple QoS test by generating two flows and measuring their latencies.

 end

--- TODO refactor this to use the new API
+-- TODO refactor this to use the

 function timerSlave(txQueue, rxQueue, bgPort, port, ratio)